EmekaManuel/Updated-DSID-Analysis/README.md

 ## Score Calculation:

-The score for each wallet is calculated using predefined multipliers for each criterion:
+The score for each wallet is calculated using predefined multipliers for each criterion: (These multiplier values can be changed to suit your standard)

 - `transactionCount`: Weighted at 0.5
 - `tokenBalance`: Weighted at 0.3